andrei-punko/cv/CV/Andrei_Punko_CV_(eng).md

 Tasks performed:

 - Designed & developed set of Quartz jobs
-- Adapt existing/Developed new UI components for 2 UI Apps (using GWT)
+- Adapt existing / developed new UI components using GWT
-- Add support of second (Chinese) language to the existing UI with translation ability
+- Add support of Chinese language to the existing UI with EN-CN translation ability
 - Developed tool for batch tokenization of 180 million credit cards
 - Demo preparation & demonstration
 - Mentoring & support of new team members